giros-dit/containerlab-telemetry-testbed/README.md

 > **Note 2:**
 >
-> Once the network scenario is deployed with ContainerLab, the containers of the `Cisco IOS XE CSR1000v` router nodes (i.e., `r1` and `r2`) take approximately 2 minutes to boot and load the default configuration accordingly.
+> Once the network scenario is deployed with ContainerLab, the containers of the `Cisco IOS XE CSR1000v` router nodes (i.e., `r1` and `r2`) take approximately 2-4 minutes to boot and load the default configuration accordingly (depending on your machine's computing resources).
 To determine when the containers of the router nodes are ready, you can use the `docker logs -f <container_name>` command, which shows logs of the router's startup and configuration process.
 Once a log appears with the message `INFO Startup complete in: <TIME>`, the process of starting and configuring the router container will have finished.

 ### Interacting with containers